The best TVs from CES 2022: 8 cutting-edge TVs to keep an eye on this year

 2. Sony Bravia Z9K Master Series 8K TV with mini-LED (XR-85Z9K)

-There were no shortage of mini-LED screens announced at CES 2022 this year.
+There was no shortage of mini-LED screens announced at CES 2022 this year.
 Samsung and LG announced a bevy of them, as did Hisense and TCL.
-Yet, of them all, we’re most excited about the Z9K not simply because of its newfound mini-LED backlight or its 8K resolution, but because of the return of the incredible XR Backlight Master Drive technology.
+Yet, of them all, we’re most excited about Sony's Z9K not simply because of its newfound mini-LED backlight or its 8K resolution, but because of the return of the incredible XR Backlight Master Drive technology.

 For folks who don’t remember, the Backlight Master Drive is what made the Sony Z9D Master Series TV one of the best TVs of the decade, and now it’s coming to a mini-LED model with an absolute boatload more contrast control zones to work with.